 I. The Feast of PASSOVER (1) (Leviticus 23:5)

-God’s calendar is a lunar calendar based on the phases of the moon and the rotation of the earth around the sun.
+God’s calendar is a lunisolar calendar (1) based on the phases of the moon and the rotation of the earth around the sun.
 Each month starts with a new moon, reaching a full moon in the middle of the 29.5-day cycle.
 Thus Passover always falls on a full moon in the 15th of the month – the first full moon of spring (usually April).

 Passover is the feast of salvation from sin (1).
 For the Hebrews, it was deliverance from bondage (Exodus 12), and for the Christian, deliverance from sin (1).
 Jesus was sacrificed on Passover (1 Corinthians 5:7.
 John 19:14).
 The Jews marked their houses with the blood of the lamb, and the Christian marks his house (his body, 2 Corinthians 5:1.
 1 Corinthians 6:19;3:16) with the blood of Christ (Hebrews 9:22, Ephesians 1:7.
 Revelation 1:5.
 Romans 5:9.
 Ephesians 2:13.
 1 John 1:7.
 1 Peter 1:18,19.
 Acts 20:28.
 Revelation 12:11).
 We do not keep the feast in remembrance of the exodus from Egypt since that was a shadow of the greater redemption to come.
 We take communion (1), a part of the original Passover feast, in remembrance of the Lord (1) (Matthew 26:27.
 John 1:29).